Demystifying CMMS Maintenance Terms: Understanding PMs, CM, Reactive, and Corrective Maintenance

 Purpose:

 The primary purpose of preventive maintenance is to extend the lifespan of equipment, reduce the risk of unplanned downtime, and enhance overall reliability.
-By systematically conducting inspections, lubrications, adjustments, and replacements, organizations can identify and address potential issues before they lead to costly breakdowns.
+By systematically conducting inspections, pre-defined checklists, lubrications, adjustments, and replacements, organizations can identify and address potential issues before they lead to costly breakdowns.

 2. Corrective Maintenance (CM)